cleanlab/cleanlab/README.rst

 Citation and Related Publications
 =================================

+`cleanlab` isn't just a github, it's based on peer-reviewed research.
+Here are the relevant papers to cite if you use this package:

-If you use this package, please cite the `confident learning paper <https://arxiv.org/abs/1911.00068>`__:
+The `confident learning paper <https://arxiv.org/abs/1911.00068>`__:

 ::